 - Display name (required)

-- This is the human-readable display name that will be shown in the browseable Groups list.
+This is the human-readable display name that will be shown in the browsable Groups list.
 It should generally be kept short.

 - Mailing list (optional)